Website Revised

 Oct 1944 - Oct 1945 (USS Bennington CV-20)

+This website is envisioned to be a shared source of photos & information about Torpedo Squadron One (VT-1).
+Please consider submitting photos, facts, & stories you might have on VT-1 squadron members.
 As you peruse this website you will see many squadron members names linked to the fold3 Honor Wall.
 This is a great format and a great way to honor these gentlemen.
-Check it out by clicking on the names in red.
+Check it out by clicking on those names that are underlined.

+"A death-defying ride of terror".
 VT-1 pilots flew slightly less steep "glide" bomb dives (sounds much tamer than it was).

-At about 10,000' with bomb bay doors open, the pilot pushed the nose over (or over-banked) to a 45 - 60 degree dive angle, speeds up to 360 mph, and released his bombs at about 1500'.
+At about 10,000 feet with bomb bay doors open, the pilot pushed the nose over (or over-banked) to a 45 - 60 degree dive angle, speeds up to 360 mph, and released his bombs at about 1500'.
 During the dive the pilot "jinked" left or right for target alignment, made pitch adjustments for the proper dive angle, puts his bombsight "pipper" on the target, and "pickled" his bombs at release altitude.
 He then started a 3 or 4 "g" (or more) pull-out.
 It's described in the video as "a death-defying ride of terror".

 The 957th Day